-As the moon wanes (decreases after a full moon), we come to the final week of the Spring hormone detox.
-As we move towards completion lunar energy re-connects both her and us to the element of water.
-It is time to consider hydrotherapy and hormones.
-This undervalued but traditional form of natural medicine is also known as thermotherapy.
+Lunar energy re-connects both her and us to the element of water.
+This months guidance considers LOVE, WATER and your hormones.
+Please watch my video for full guidance but if you don;t have time right now then read on and let’s talk hydrotherapy.
+In my opinion this is an undervalued but traditional form of natural medicine.
+(By the way it’s also known as thermotherapy).
 These days we generally associate it with something physiotherapists provide for sports injuries, joint, skeletal and muscle disorders using exercises within a water medium.
 In truth, this is only one application of thermotherapy.
 Hydrotherapy originated in England (Floyer 1649-1734) and has a tangle of overlapping influences between orthodox doctors and naturopaths.
 However, we must look to Germany, Austria and the United States for their true influence and its functional integrative approach.
 Today we discuss hydrotherapy/thermotherapy and hormones.

 Forms of Hydrotherapy